al-caveman/cavemancms/content_raw/kant/article.md

 _Why?_ you may ask.
 Bcoz _simpler_ and _correcter_.
 The _simpler_ is maybe
 easy to see, but why _correcter_?

+IMO the reason [kant] didn't see [dogood] is maybe in part because he was from the 1700s, while evolution came later IMO since [darwin] is an 1800s dude.
+This matters because it relates to how I define [watisgood:good].

 ## suicide case

 [dogood] is correcter than [thecategoricalimp] because former is much more